DjoykeAbyah/42_GET_NEXT_LINE/README.md

 - The returned line should include the terminating `\n` character, except when the end of the file is reached and does not end with a `\n` character.
 - Work correctly when reading from both files and standard input.

-Understanding static variables was a goof starting point.
+Understanding static variables was a good starting point.
 Global variables are not allowed.

 ## Bonus Part 💯